 Contributions of European countries to annual mean and maximum diurnal air concentrations, as well as for deposition fluxes of B[a]P averaged over the country, are summarized in the table below:

-POPs Annual mean conc.
-Maximum diurnal conc.
-Deposition fluxes to Deposition fluxes from B[a]P a]P 2, ng/m3 2, ng/m3 2, g/km2/y 2, g/km2/y chart chart chart chart
+POPs Annual mean Maximum diurnal Deposition Deposition fluxes from conc. conc. fluxes to B[a]P 2, ng/m3 2, ng/m3 2, g/km2/y 2, g/km2/y chart chart chart chart